 Allow me to tell you that a television production truck is a chaotic box.
-It’s an organized chaos but to the untrained eye, ear, and nerve, it’s pure chaos.
-At first glance that’s an obvious thought.
+It’s an organized chaos to be certain, but to the untrained eye, ear, and nerve, it’s pure chaos.
+At first mention, that’s an obvious thought.
 This is a group dealing with the unpredictability of live, the reason we love sports.
 Anything can happen!
 It’s the very premise of fandom.

-But the production truck is at its least chaotic when the live action is on.
+But the production truck is at its least chaotic when the action is live.
 Directing the camera to the ball is autopilot.
-But the closing whistle?
-Foul on 3.
+But a play stopping whistle?
+That sounds something like: Foul on 3.
 24 to the line.
 Second foul.
 Graphic.
 Look at the coach, look at the coach, looking at the coach, foul shot up.
 These are the communications that dictate the story.
-When the clock is off the game it’s on them.
+When the clock stops, the production team is on.
 It’s where their team performs with as much touch, feel and communication as the basketball unraveling before them in order to tell the story.

-For Wednesday night’s UCLA at Cal game, I had the opportunity to join Michael Molinari and his production team inside Mora12, their cozy production truck.
+For Wednesday night’s UCLA-Cal game, I had the opportunity to join Michael Molinari and his production team inside Mora12, their cozy production truck.
 I became most intimately familiar, spatially speaking, with the visual side of affairs.
-I saddled up next to Molinari and his director, Scott Barke in the front row of infinite screens, my computer open, ready to absorb.
+I saddled up next to Molinari and his director, Scott Barke, in the front row of infinite screens, my computer open, ready to absorb.
 I had no idea where to begin.
-One screen was displaying football programming while another was on the crowd with yet another on Ashley Adamson’s forehead.
-There was one playing the game’s teaser and then a set of cameras focused on JB Long and Don MacLean, the games commentators.
+One screen was displaying football programming while another was on the crowd; yet another was on Ashley Adamson’s forehead.
+There was one playing the game’s teaser and then a set of cameras focused on JB Long and Don MacLean, the game's commentators.
 Meanwhile, the clock in the middle of all those images read 7:27:24.
-We weren’t even live and already there was an immediacy befitting what overtime.
+Air time was 7:30:00.
+We weren’t even live and already there was an immediacy befitting overtime.
 Eventually I would come to understand that we were in the midst of our third attempt at filming the game’s introduction.

-Inside Haas Pavilion events were approaching the National Anthem and player introductions.
+Inside Haas Pavilion, events were approaching the National Anthem and player introductions.
 In production terms?
 Silence and darkness.
-Indeed, getting to opening tip looked like the chaos.
+Getting to tip off was hectic.
 Were we going to get Adamson on camera before or after intros?
 Would she have a camera on her or should we just mic her in?
-MacLean doing keys to the game?
-And I was listening to all of this and trying to decipher which camera was whic.
+Is MacLean doing keys to the game?
+Through this deliberation, I was listening and trying to decipher which camera was which on the multitude of screens before us.
 Through my headset I was tapped into just about every available microphone that was ‘open’ (that’s me dropping some industry lingo I picked up).

-The most common voices were Molinari and Barke as they were, well, producing and directing.
+The most common voices were Molinari and Barke as they were producing and directing.
 What does that mean?
 Well as it was described to me and later experienced, the producer is watching the past and the future while the director is watching the now.
-The exciting angle cut to from steal to outlet to dunk?
+The exciting angle you see from steal to outlet to dunk?
 That’s Scott.
-The three screens Jordan Adams ran through to get to the open three that is being described by MacLean?
+The three screens (basketball term here) that Jordan Adams ran through to get to the open three two minutes ago that is now being described by MacLean?
 That’s Michael.
 These two are telling you the game’s story.
 Cameras were directed to catch Adams running amuck while MacLean and Long described the action.
-Molinari is listening to the voices of the game (MacLean and Long) to make sure what’s next befits their narrative.
+Molinari is listening to the voices of the game (MacLean and Long) to make sure whatever is next befits their narrative.
 But he’s also listening to Barke to ensure he can produce that narrative.
 And he’s also listening to graphics behind him with the next imagery to enhance the image.
 And then there were four other voices I could never quite figure out.

 We’re talking an entire truck here.
 And a camera crew with support staff.
 A team with prescribed roles and their individualized means to the production end.
-Getting this story told was each of the voices.
+Getting this UCLA-Cal story told was each of the voices.
 They were providing game insights, camera angles, graphics, effects, timing, and reminders.
-As the game unfolds – and even more as nothing is unfolding – this group comes together as a team to produce the story.
+As the game unfolds – and even more when nothing unfolds – this group comes together as a team to produce the story.

 And they’re a very unique team.
-There are only four core members; the unit producing most regularly along the Pac-12 trail.
+There are only four core members.
+This quad of talent produces most regularly along the Pac-12 trail.
 Behind them – but really behind it all – are production professionals hired for the job.
 About 26 who come together on game day afternoon to begin set up.

 Uniquely a part of Pac-12 crews are students.
-I met one of them who was sitting alongside the talent (more industry lingo, this time referring to MacLean, Long, and Adamson), handing them promotional cards and scripts as part of the general broadcast.
-She is one of more than 2,500 Pac-12 students in paid roles learning and contributing to television production.
+I met one of them who was sitting alongside the talent (more industry lingo, this time referring to MacLean, Long, and Adamson), handing them promotional cards and scripts as part of the broadcast.
+My new friend was one of more than 2,500 Pac-12 students in paid roles learning and contributing to television production.
 It’s the most extensive student program out there.
 Hey, it’s not the Conference of Champions for nothing.

 Sometimes stories tell themselves.